patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/about-accessibility.md

 ## Assistive technologies

-A core consideration for accessibility practices is assistive technologies that people may use to access your product.
+A core consideration for accessibility practices is the assistive technologies that people may use to access your product.
+While there are many kinds of assistive technologies, PatternFly focuses primarily on accommodating users of keyboards and screen readers.

 ### Keyboard
 Some users can’t use a mouse and rely on other methods of navigation instead, like a keyboard.
 A keyboard allows users to navigate through UI elements in the order that they appear on the page, typically using the <kbd>Tab</kbd> key.
 Keyboard users should be able to do anything that mouse users can, including viewing text that is shown upon hover or in popups.